hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_9/writings_prose_and_poems/1300_footnotes.md

 In 1889, Swami Vivekananda translated into Bengali selections from Book I, chapters 1-6 of Thomas à Kempis's *The Imitation of Christ*.
-They were published along with a preface in a now-defunct Bengali monthly magazine, *Sâhitya Kalpadruma.* The Swami's preface and Bengali translation, entitled "Ishânusharana",[1](#fn1) were later published in the Bengali *Complete Works* (first edition), VI, pp. 16-28.
+They were published along with a preface in a now-defunct Bengali monthly magazine, *Sāhitya Kalpadruma.* The Swami's preface and Bengali translation, entitled "Ishānusharana",[1](#fn1) were later published in the Bengali *Complete Works* (first edition), VI, pp. 16-28.
 However, only the preface to *The Imitation of Christ* was [published](../../volume_8/writings_prose/a_preface.htm) in the English